pat42w/Rinse_Over_Run/README.md

  4. The recreated final submission is stored in `data/test_predictions.csv`

 ## Details about generating predictions:
-When running in you should see:
+When the script is running, you should see:
 >(base) C:\Users`\YourNameHere\`Documents\GitHub\Rinse_Over_Run>`python Rinse_Over_Run.py`
 Begining data load this may take a few minutes
 train_values.csv uploaded